waleedahmq/credit-card-payment/README.md

 # credit-card-payment
 A payment system to accept credit cards and store them securely

+This app is developed on Node.js version 14.17.0 and PostgreSQL version 14.3.

+This app uses Crypto JS AES algorithm for encryption and decryption for secure values.
+Also to not have duplicate entries hash is being used which is generated using HMAC SHA256 algorithm.

 # Steps TODO to run the service.

 1- In the terminal, clone the code, Go at the root of the project.
 Then type "npm install" to install all the dependencies.